-

 Wood-based panel products contain a significant proportion of wood in the form of strips, veneers, chips, strands or fibres.
 The categories described in this Wood Information Sheet (WIS) are:

-Plywood
+- Plywood

-Chipboard
+- Chipboard

-Oriented strand board (OSB)
+- Oriented strand board (OSB)

 Fiberboard

-Types of Wood-based panel product
+Types of Wood-based Panel Products

 There are two types:

-• veneered plywood from which all veneer layers are made oriented with their plane parallel to the panel surface
+- veneered plywood from which all veneer layers are made, oriented with their plane parallel to the panel surface

 What are the Benefits of an Oriented Strand Board?

-- Higher Strength (than plywood)
+Higher Strength (than plywood)

 Compared to Plywood and other alternatives, OSB boards have a far greater shear strength.
-Because of its layered method of manufacturing OSB boards are incredibly strong and can withstand extreme pressure making OSB the best material for various applications.
+Because of its layered method of manufacturing, OSB boards are incredibly strong and can withstand extreme pressure, making OSB the best material for various applications.

-- Weather resistance
+Weather resistance

 OSB sheets need to be coated or primed with weather-proof paint.
 However, once done it becomes waterproof.

-- Easy to Work
+Easy to Work

-OSB sheets aren’t the most appealing Building material but once coated with primer or latex-based or oil-based paint.
+OSB sheets aren’t the most appealing Building material, but once coated with primer or latex-based or oil-based paint.
 The texture and form of the board are completely changed.
 Sheets can be planed, drilled, sawn, sanded or filled without any problems.

-- Inexpensive
+Inexpensive

 - Consistency

-- Durable
+Durable

-- Versatility
+Versatility

-- Sustainable
+Sustainable

 Difference between Oriented Strand Board and Plywood